-One potential issue for Congress concerns required numbers of BMD-capable Aegis ships vs. available numbers of BMD-capable Aegis ships.
+One potential issue for Congress concerns required numbers of BMD-capable Aegis ships versus available numbers of BMD-capable Aegis ships.
 Some observers are concerned about the potential operational implications of a shortfall in the available number of BMD-capable relative to the required number.
-A March 13, 2015, Navy information paper states: